cbourde/4483-project/README.md

 	- Go to the Watchtower to fight enemies and earn money.
 	- Go to the Armory and the Pig Pen to spend money to upgrade your abilities.
 	- Go to the Grain Silo to heal after a fight.
-	- [NYI] Go to the Workshop to purchase items to use in battle.
+	- Go to the Workshop to purchase items to use in battle.
-	- [NYI] Go to the Stable to check your inventory.
+	- Go to the Stable to check and upgrade your inventory.
 - At the Watchtower, use the arrow keys to move left and right.
 Running into an enemy will initiate a battle.
 	- On your turn, use either the Slash or Stab attack by clicking one of the buttons on the left.
+	- If you have healing potions, you can use them with the small and large heart buttons.
 	- After attacking, click the Enemy Turn button to see what the enemy does.
 	- If you kill the enemy, you get some money.
 If you die, you return to the main screen and lose half of your money.
 ## Features